A distribution testing oracle separation between QMA and QCMA: Random distributions over graphs with many connected components

 Likewise, the probability that a graph drawn from the distribution $P_{M,1}$ is $\alpha$-expanding is $\geq 1 - O(N^{-3})$. \end{restatable}

 Note that being expanding necessarily implies connectivity.
-Note that when $F = \emptyset$ or $\ell = 1$, there are simpler proofs with tigher bounds but the bound proven here for the general statement is sufficient for our result. \\
+Note that when $F = \emptyset$ or $\ell = 1$, there are simpler proofs with tighter bounds but the bound proven here for the general statement is sufficient for our result. \\

 The second concentration lemma that we will use is that $P_{M,\ell}$ is approximately equal to sampling a set $F$ of size $\leq N^{1/100}$ and then sampling a graph from $P_{M,\ell}(F)$.
 The proof of this lemma is also provided in Appendix \ref{appendix:chernoff}.